scottprahl/ltparser/README.rst

 by Scott Prahl

-Simple parser for converting LTspice `.asc` files to simple netlists.
+Simple parser for converting LTspice `.asc` files to netlists.
 Only a few LTspice elements are currently supported.

 Usage